jaerlcruz/web102_prework/README.md

 ## Notes

-As I am about completely new to Javascript, I struggled mostly with adding features that did not have a tutorial or tips in the instructions.
+I mostly code in Python, so transferring to a Javascript environment had some challenges.

+I struggled mostly with adding optional features and figuring out how and where to add those features.
 Specifically, the number animation in the Stats section gave me some trouble since I had to figure out how to pass a calculated variable from Javascript into the HTML/CSS environment.

 ## License